Health Lifestyle

 2. Phthalates

-This hard to pronounce class of substances is found in just about everything, even you.
-A study done by the US Centers for Disease Control found a trace of pthalates in every single person they analyzed.
-This is problematic because phthalates – which are used in cosmetics and also in many plastic objects – have been found to act as a hormone disruptor linked to reproductive defects, insulin resistance, and developmental problems in children.
+A study by the US Centers for Disease Control found traces of phthalates in every single person they analyzed.
+This is problematic because phthalates — which are used in cosmetics and many plastic objects — are endocrine disruptors.
+They can affect hormone levels and may contribute to reproductive defects, insulin resistance, and developmental problems in children.

 3. Benzoyl Peroxide

-Over the last decade, the popularity of pimple-zapping products has skyrocketed. benzoyl peroxide is responsible for this, but you should be wary about using it.
-That’s because it’s been linked with the promotion of tumor growth.
+Over the last few decades, the popularity of pimple-zapping products has skyrocketed.
+One of the most frequently used active ingredients is benzoyl peroxide — but you should be wary about using it.
+That’s because it’s been linked with the promotion of tumor growth in animal studies (FRN’s view on the use of animals in medical research is here).
 Horrifying, don’t you think?

-Beyond that, it produces toxic effects in the body simply through inhalation and is a known skin, eye, and respiratory irritant.
-As if that isn’t bad enough, it’s extremely toxic if you swallow it.
+Beyond that, benzoyl peroxide produces toxic effects in the body simply through inhalation and is a known skin, eye, and respiratory irritant.
+As if that isn’t bad enough, it’s highly toxic if you swallow it.
 Awful!

 4. Triclosan

-Technically a pesticide – at least according to the Environmental Protection Agency – triclosan is a popular ingredient in just about any product claiming antibacterial properties.
-It works very well at killing bacteria, and that’s actually the problem: not all bacteria are bad for you.
-And furthermore, some experts speculate widespread of this chemical could give rise to “superbugs” – harmful bacteria resistant to antibiotics.
+Technically, triclosan is a pesticide — at least according to the Environmental Protection Agency — and is a popular ingredient in just about any personal care product claiming antibacterial properties.
+It works very well at killing bacteria, and that’s the problem: not all bacteria are bad for you.

-Some people get unsightly blotches after using hydroquinone.
-And far more people get contact dermatitis or have allergic reactions after regular use.
-Considering how easily it irritates your skin, it’s a wonder that it’s used at all.
-Finally, like so many skin care ingredients on this list, there is some suspicion that it’s a carcinogen to animals, and potentially humans.
-The results aren’t worth the harm it causes.
+To make matters worse, some people get unsightly blotches after using hydroquinone, and far more get contact dermatitis or have swelling and allergic reactions after regular use.
+Considering how easily it irritates your skin, it’s a wonder it’s used at all in skin care.

 7. Petroleum

-Here’s a sneaky skin care ingredient.
-Petroleum pops up in so many cosmetics products, it’s ridiculous.
-And in case you’re wondering, yes, it’s the very same substance from which your motor oil is made.
+Petroleum is a sneaky ingredient that pops up in so many cosmetics products; it’s ridiculous.
+And in case you’re wondering, yes, it’s the same substance from which your motor oil is made.

-It hides behind many names that you should familiarize yourself with.
-They are:
+Petroleum derivatives hide behind many names that you should familiarize yourself with, such as:

 • Petrolatum